CoderDojoTrento/astropi-gallery/README.md

-# Astro Pi Mission Zero Video Gallery Generator
+# SenseHat Video Recorder

-Record Mission Zero Python scripts as MP4 videos, completely offline.
+Records SenseHat Mission Zero Python scripts as MP4 videos completely offline with a custom emulator and collects them into an HTML gallery.

-No browser, no web emulator, no Sense HAT hardware needed.
+- Almost zero dependencies: no `sense_emu` package, no GTK dependency is needed, no browser, no web emulator, and no Sense HAT hardware needed!
+- Fast: uses a virtual clock for timing
+- Also checks astropi mission zero requirements are satisfied

+... and yes, it was vibe coded - thanks Claude!

 ## How it works